cloudflare/cloudflare-docs/content/network-interconnect/cni-1.0/set-up/scope-config.md

 ## Physical CNI 1.0 setup

-To set up a PNI connection, provide the following information:
+To set up a CNI 1.0 connection, provide the following information:

 - Colocation facility where you want to connect.
 The location must be accessible from one of [Cloudflare's peering locations](https://www.peeringdb.com/net/4224).
 - Port speeds